gnikoloff/drawing-graphics-on-apple-vision-with-metal-rendering-api/README.md

    3. Adapting our Vertex Shader
 6. Gotchas
    1. Can't Render to a Smaller Resolution Pixel Buffer when Foveation is Enabled
-   2. Can't mix foveated and non-foveated rendering
-   3. Postprocessing
+   2. Postprocessing
-   4. True Camera Position
+   3. True Camera Position
-   5. Apple Vision Simulator
+   4. Apple Vision Simulator

 ## Introduction